 The most effective natural approach to killing mold is baking soda and vinegar.
-I would not put baking soda into the diffuser or near the ultrasonic plate or heating element.
-However, you can make a mixture of vinegar and baking soda in a small bowl and carefully clean the mold spots with a q-tip that is dipped in the mixture.
+However, I would not put baking soda into the diffuser or near the ultrasonic plate or heating element.

-Suppose you are one of those people that can not stand the smell of vinegar; you can use rubbing alcohol to clean your diffuser.
-Simply dip a q-tip in rubbing alcohol and gently clean around the inside edges of your diffuser, avoiding the ultrasonic plate or heating element.
+If you simply cannot stand the smell of vinegar, you can use rubbing alcohol as a substitute for cleaning the diffuser.
+Dip a q-tip in rubbing alcohol and gently clean around the inside edges of your diffuser, avoiding the ultrasonic plate or heating element.

-Next, get a soft cloth wet with water, add a few drops of lemon onto the cloth and wipe the inside of the diffuser clean, rinse, and air dry.
+Next, add 1-2 drops of lemon essential oil to a damp cloth and wipe the inside of the diffuser clean.
+Rinse and air dry.

 - It is important to clean your diffuser to ensure you are receiving the full benefits of your essential oils and to extend the life of your diffuser.

-- You should wipe down your diffuser after each use and do a deep clean once a week.
+- You should wipe down your diffuser after each use and clean the diffuser once a week.